MIUIByMaki/RN8/enhancedplus.md

 - MIUI Launcher with features you can find on Maki.CN ID1900
 - The version present on Plus is more stable af, that's why it's on Plus
 - [Moe kernel](https://t.me/MoeNOfficial) as my suggestion ;)
+- If you cannot use super icons, just install any Theme app [update](https://t.me/MiuiSystemUpdates) update and try ;)

 # Flash Guide
 - [Take a time to read it](https://github.com/MIUIByMaki/RN8/blob/main/flashguide.md#flash-guide)